-- 5.1.1 The Board will recognise, for 2018/19, Contingent Assets that were accepted in prior levy years, provided the Contingent Asset was originally submitted or last certified no more than five years previously and the certifier can confirm that the agreement has remained in place during the years that it was not certified for levy purposes.
-All other requirements for a recertified Contingent Asset must be met, including that the Contingent Asset is recertified on Exchange no later than midnight on 31 March 2018 and the other conditions in paragraph G2.5 of the Determination are met. - 5.1.2 The information required by the Board on recertification will, in particular, depend on: - (a) whether the Contingent Asset itself has been amended since the previous submission; - (b) whether the scheme's Contingent Asset position in general has changed; and - (c) whether any documents are specified in the Determination and Contingent Asset Appendix as being required on recertification (such as an updated valuation). - 5.1.3 If the Contingent Asset is to be amended, trustees should record this in the usual accepted form (namely, a deed of amendment).
+- 5.1.1 The Board will recognise, for 2019/20: - (a) Type A or B Contingent Assets with fluctuating caps (i.e. by reference to section 179 or section 75); or - (b) Type C Contingent Assets that were accepted in prior levy years, provided the Contingent Asset was originally submitted or last certified no more than five years previously and the certifier can confirm that the agreement has remained in place during the years that it was not certified for levy purposes.
+All other requirements for a recertified Contingent Asset must be met, including that the Contingent Asset is recertified on Exchange no later than midnight on 31 March 2019 and the other conditions in paragraph G2.5 of the Determination are met.

+- 5.1.2 The information required by the Board on recertification will, in particular, depend on: - (a) whether the Contingent Asset itself has been amended since the previous submission; - (b) whether the scheme's Contingent Asset position in general has changed; and - (c) whether any documents are specified in the Determination and Contingent Asset Appendix as being required on recertification (such as an updated valuation). - 5.1.3 If the Contingent Asset is to be amended, trustees should record this in the usual accepted form (namely, a deed of amendment).
 Re-executing the agreement will be regarded as a new Contingent Asset submission (and, if executed on or after 18 January 2018, will be required to be on the new standard form), not an amendment to the previous Contingent Asset, and all the requirements for a new Contingent Asset will need to be met. - 5.1.4 Rules G2.6 and G2.7 of the Determination provide further details about the recognition of existing Contingent Assets for levy year 2018/19.
-Specific details about the recertification requirements can be found at paragraphs 25 43 of the Contingent Asset Appendix. - Where the Contingent Asset has been amended, or where any other documents are being provided to the Board, a certified copy of the amended Contingent Asset agreement along with a copy of the recertification certificate itself and any relevant supporting documents, should be posted to the Board at the address given at paragraph 4.2.3 above.
-As with new Contingent Assets, the deadline for submission is no later than 5:00pm on 29 March 2018. - 5.1.6 Subsequent changes to the matters contained within the certificate should be notified to the Board as per paragraph 4.6.1 above.
+Specific details about the recertification requirements can be found at paragraphs 25 43 of the Contingent Asset Appendix. - 5.1.5 Where the Contingent Asset has been amended, or where any other documents are being provided to the Board, a certified copy of the amended Contingent Asset agreement along with a copy of the recertification certificate itself and any relevant supporting documents, should be posted to the Board at the address given at paragraph 4.2.3 above.
+As with new Contingent Assets, the deadline for submission is no later than 5:00pm on 29 March 2019.

+5.1.6 Subsequent changes to the matters contained within the certificate should be notified to the Board as per paragraph 4.6.1 above.